 During review of the PMNs submitted for the chemical substances that are the subject of these proposed SNURs and as further discussed in Unit IV, EPA identified certain other reasonably foreseen conditions of use, in addition to those conditions of use intended by the submitter.
-EPA has preliminarily determined that the chemical under the intended conditions of use is not likely to present an unreasonable risk.
+EPA has preliminarily determined that these chemicals under the intended conditions of use are not likely to present an unreasonable risk.
 However, EPA has not assessed risks associated with the reasonably foreseen conditions of use.
-EPA is proposing to designate these conditions of use as significant new uses to ensure that they are no longer reasonably foreseen to occur without first going through a separate, subsequent EPA review and determination process associated with a SNUN.
+EPA is proposing to designate these reasonably foreseen and other potential conditions of use as significant new uses.
+As a result, before those conditions of use can occur, they must first go through a separate, subsequent EPA review and determination process associated with a SNUN.